awsdocs/aws-ruby-developer-guide/doc_source/s3-example-set-bucket-permission.rst

 Set a Canned ACL for an Object
 ==============================

-If you attempt to get the contents of the object in the bucket, by default you cannot.
+By default, you can't get the contents of the object in the bucket.
 To confirm this behavior, call the Ruby :code:`Net::HTTP.get` method to attempt to get the object's content.

 .. literalinclude:: ./example_code/s3/s3-ruby-example-access-permissions.rb
    :lines: 39-41
    :dedent: 0
    :language: ruby

-To change this behavior, call the :ruby-sdk-api:`put_object_acl <Aws/S3/Client.html#put_object_acl-instance_method>` method, specifying the names of the canned ACL, the bucket, and the object.
+To change this behavior, call the :ruby-sdk-api:`put_object_acl <Aws/S3/Client.html#put_object_acl-instance_method>` method, specifying the names of the canned ACL, bucket, and object.
 This code sets the :code:`public-read` canned ACL on the object, which enables full control for the object's owner and read-only access for everyone else.
-After the call, try again to get the object's content.
+After the call, try to get the object's content again.

 .. literalinclude:: ./example_code/s3/s3-ruby-example-access-permissions.rb
    :lines: 44-50